 1/2 cup creamy almond butter

 3 Tbsp white wine vinegar

 1 16 ounce package of thin spaghetti, prepared according to the directions on the box, rinsed thoroughly with cold water and thoroughly drained

 3 scallions, sliced

 1 cup fresh cilantro, coarsely chopped

 1 English cucumber, cut in half lengthwise and chopped

 1. In a large mixing bowl, whisk together everything listed under “Almond Sesame Dressing”.
 Then, add the noodles to the dressing, and toss until completely coated.

 2. Mix in the vegetables and the toasted sesame seeds.
-Taste, and adjust seasonings, if needed (salt? more vinegar? little more soy sauce?).
+Taste, and adjust seasonings, if needed (more vinegar? little more soy sauce? more maple syrup?).
 Serve immediately.